-Acceptable Development Standard (a) Buildings setback generally A building must have a maximum setback of 2 metres from the street alignment. (b) Street walls and fences A wall or fence within the primary street setback area must be visually permeable above 750mm from natural ground level to a maximum height of 1.8 metres.
-A wall or fence within the primary street setback area must be masonry, timber or decorative metal. (c) Buildings There is no minimum or maximum side setback requirement.
+Acceptable Development Standard (a) Buildings setback generally A building must have a maximum setback of 2 metres from the street alignment. (b) Street walls and fences A wall or fence within the primary street setback area must be visually permeable above 750mm from natural ground level to a maximum height of 1.8 metres.A wall or fence within the primary street setback area must be masonry, timber or decorative metal. (c) Buildings setback from the boundary There is no minimum or maximum side setback requirement. (d) Buildings on the boundary Nil side setbacks are permitted. (e) Setback of Nil side setbacks are permitted.

-Acceptable Development Standard setback from the boundary (d) Buildings on the boundary Nil side setbacks are permitted. (e) Setback of retaining walls Nil side setbacks are permitted. (f) Open Space Provision A minimum of 30% open space must be provided. (g) Building height A building must have a minimum of 2 storeys and a maximum of 5 storeys. (h) Visual Privacy Major openings and unenclosed outdoor active habitable spaces (balconies, verandahs, terraces or other outdoor living areas) which directly overlook the outdoor living area or windows of any other residential property should be avoided.
+Acceptable Development Standard retaining walls (f) Open Space Provision A minimum of 30% open space must be provided. (e) Building height A building must have a minimum of 2 storeys and a maximum of 5 storeys.